rohithreddy0087/rohithreddy0087.github.io/_experience/experience.md

     <p><b>Duration</b>: Apr 2020 - Jul 2020 | 4 mos</p>
     <h3>Responsibilites</h3>
     <ul>
-        <li>Developed back-end codes and APIs using Python, SQL, and PostgreSQL(PostGIS) for analyzing public transport data.</li>
+        <li>Developed back-end software and APIs using Python, SQL, and PostgreSQL(PostGIS) for analyzing public transport data.</li>
         <li>Developed Margadarshi app using Flutter, which helps in planning a journey using public transport timetable.
 The app is currently in use by public with over thousands of daily users.</li>
     </ul>
   </div>